Skip to Content

 15+ Years of Experience

 Driving While Intoxicated (DWI) cases in Texas are common.
 They are probably the most litigated cases in our county courts.
 If you have ever had anything to drink and then driven a car, you have put yourself at risk of going to jail for DWI.
-Due to their prevalence in our society, a criminal defense lawyer must be fluent in the science, terminology, and techniques related to DWI case.
+Due to their prevalence in our society, a criminal defense DWI attorney in Austin must be fluent in the science, terminology, and techniques related to DWI cases.

 Texas DWI Laws

 Being charged with a DWI in Texas can be a daunting experience, but understanding the legal process can help alleviate some of the stress.
-From the initial traffic stop to potential trial proceedings, our experienced Austin DWI attorney can guide you through each step and provide expert legal representation.
+From the initial traffic stop to potential trial proceedings, our experienced DWI attorney in Austin can guide you through each step and provide expert legal representation.

 Some key aspects of the DWI process in Texas include: